Where to Get Soft Serve in Calgary

-Here are eight places in Calgary where you can get your soft serve fix this summer.
+Here are 13 places in Calgary where you can get your soft serve fix this summer.

 While you can get regular soft serve ice cream at the Calgary Zoo, you can also take your ice cream craving to the next level by ordering a screamer, which is essentially soft serve and slushie in a cup.
 Soft serve is available at Kitamba Java in the zoo's Kitamba Café and at the Dairy Bar, while the screamers are available at the Dairy Bar.
 Ice cream, ice cream bars and tiger tail sundaes are also available at various concession stands.

 The soft serve at Frank & Mabel's is technically Greek frozen yogurt, but that doesn't make it any less delicious.
-It comes in more than 30 flavours, and some of the most popular ones are chocolate, peanut butter and banana.
-Make sure to grab a cone the next time you're at the Calgary Farmers' Market, order some in a cone or in one of Frank & Mabel's sundaes.
+The next time you're at the Calgary Farmers' Market, order some in a cone or in one of Frank & Mabel's sundaes.

 Pineapple Dole Whip is usually only available in Calgary at major events like Stampede.
 But now, you can get it at Inglewood Drive-In as well.
-The casual neighbourhood eatery just introduced the refreshing pineapple Dole Whip soft serve to its menu in June.
-You can enjoy it in float form or in a simple cone or cup.
-As a bonus, it's also gluten and dairy free.
+The casual neighbourhood eatery introduced the refreshing pineapple Dole Whip soft serve to its menu last summer and you can enjoy it in a cone or cup.
+The Inglewood Drive-In also serves regular vanilla soft serve.

 802 12 St. S.E., 403-265-5198, inglewooddrivein.com

 Conveniently situated right beside the Eau Claire Splash Park, this ice cream stand offers tons of ways to experience soft serve ice cream.
-There are multiple soft serve flavours to choose from (think vanilla, bubble gum, cherry or chocolate) or you can get a screamer with your choice of soft serve flavour and either Pepsi or blue raspberry slush.
+There are multiple soft serve flavours to choose from (think mocha cappuccino, black cherry and butter pecan), screamers with your choice of soft serve flavour and slush, and ice cream cups with soft serve and candy.
 You can even pretend you're in London by ordering soft serve ice cream with a flake (chocolate stick) sticking out of it.

 Eau Claire Plaza, 3 St. and Riverfront Ave.
 S.W., 403-804-1408, facebook.com/moosicecreamyyc/